 Often cited as one of the greatest one-season wonders of all-time, My So-Called Life offered a uniquely tender and profound expression of the teenage experience.
 Emotionally intense and emotions firmly on sleeve, its 19 episodes were powerful enough to make a mark on creators like Joss Whedon, who cites it as a major influence on his Buffy The Vampire Slayer TV series.
 The Christmas episode is a particularly touching one, as bisexual Rickie is kicked out of his house by his abusive uncle.

 Angela (the series protagonist, played with uncanny realism by then-teenage Claire Danes) contemplates the best way to help him, with guidance from a runaway teenage girl who isn’t quite what she seems.
 It’s probably the series’ most on-the-nose episode – it was originally succeeded by an on-screen title card with advice helpline information – but that merely adds to its import, a brutally upsetting Christmas special that someone manages to keep some seasonal spirit alive by episode’s end.

-51. NOT GOING OUT – The House
+51. Not Going Out – The House

-UK/Special/2013Aired on BBCdirected by Ed Bye, written by Lee Mack and Daniel Peak
+directed by Ed Bye, written by Lee Mack and Daniel Peak

 The stock-in-trade of Not Going Out is, without question, the laughs-per-minute ratio.
 Other shows offer more complex, layered material, but if you want a barrage of gag after gag, head over to Not Going Out – if one line fails to land, another will be along ten seconds later.
 It’s surprising, then, that the best Christmas episode of the show – and one of its best episodes overall – takes something of a break from that format.
 In the vein of the brilliantly dark Only Fools And Horses episode “Friday The 14th,” “The House” blends the show’s trademark comedy with a more mysterious, spooky element.